tldr-pages/tldr/GOVERNANCE.md

 exceptions can always be considered, via open community discussion.)

 - **Regular contributors should be added as collaborators in the repository.**
-  Specifically: once a contributor has had _5 pull requests merged_ on a repository under the tldr-pages organization, they should be invited to become a **collaborator** in that repository.
+  Specifically: once a contributor has had _5 non-trivial pull requests merged_ on a repository under the tldr-pages organization, they should be invited to become a **collaborator** in that repository.